mdluo/todos-rails/README.md

 Todos
 =====

-A todo list demo program developed with Ruby on Rails
+A todolist app for Ruby on Rails

 #### Live demo